synoxvf/x32/README.md

 ## What is x32 Playbook?

-This Playbook for Windows 11 is designed to significantly improve your system's performance and minimize latency.
-It helps you make your system faster and more stable by applying a set of carefully selected optimizations.
+Playbook for Windows 11 is all about improving performance and minimizing system latency.
+Make your system faster and more stable.

 ## Requirements
 - Freshly installed Windows 11 <ins>**(Highly Recommended)**</ins>